 “Some people may have the old railroad records.
 They may have a lantern.
 They may have a photo of their grandpa,” Freed said.

 Items that might be buried in a box could be pieces of history that belonged to the railroad or evidence of someone who played an instrumental role in keeping the trains running, Freed said.

-The picture is at a booth every Sunday at the rail yard farmers market, or it can be seen at the at the Wheels Museum in the rail yards downtown.
+The picture is at a booth every Sunday at the rail yard farmers market.